waimea-wmbutler/200DTD-Assesment/README.md

-# 200DTD-Assesment
+# 200DTD-Assessment

 Family organiser

 ## Purpose
-This project is a system that allows a user to  find information about members of their family aswell as add and remove family members from the page
+This project is a system that allows a user to  find information about members of their family as-well as add and remove family members from the page

 ## Features